 According to the DANB, the CDA exam consists of three components: General Chairside Assisting (GC), Radiation Health and Safety (RHS) and Infection Control (ICE)9.
 DANB also offers advanced certifications, such as the Certified Preventive Functions Dental Assistant (CPFDA) and Certified Restorative Functions Dental Assistant (CRFDA) certifications.

 Small class sizes, individual attention, and hands-on training in the skills you need.
 Learn more about how to become a dental assistant with SJVC.

 What to Look for in a Dental Assisting Program

 - Hands-on training: Does the program offer clinical observation and hands-on experience?
-Gaining hands-on experience in school will prepare you for your future career.
+Gaining practical experience at a dental assistant school will prepare you for your future career.

 - Location: If you want to pursue an on-campus dental assisting program, location is a critical factor to consider.
 Think about how far you’re willing to commute and explore programs in your area.

 - Duration: Program duration depends on whether you’re pursuing an associate degree or certificate.
 Generally, completing an associate degree takes longer than a dental assisting certificate.

 - Cost: Studying dental assisting is an investment.
 How much are you able to spend on a program?
 Check for available financial aid, scholarships and payment plans.

 Should I Get a Dental Assisting Associate’s Degree or Certificate?